wleen0/uart_tr/README.md

 ![GITHUB](https://github.com/wleen0/uart_tr/blob/main/imgs/uart_communicate.png?raw=true)
 # Source files
 **_`uart_tx`_ module**
 As mentioned above, the transmitting UART not only transmits the data bits, but also adds the start bit, parity bit and stop bit in the form of a packet.
-Before tra also define `baud_cnt` maximum number to specify the baud rate
+Furthermore, specifying the maximum number of `baud_cnt` counter to define the baud rate is essential before transferring data.